 Three Capes Track), is one of Tasmania’s most beautiful campsites, set amongst tall blue gums and stringybarks, with a golden arc of wide sand.
 Here you can take your pick of peninsula pleasures: Swimming, snorkelling, scuba diving, surfing, kayaking, boating, fishing, rock climbing and walking ...

-It’s no wonder Tasman Peninsula is lauded a nature-lovers’ playground.
+It’s no wonder Tasman Peninsula is lauded as a nature-lovers’ playground.